Stinger Spiritborn Endgame Build Guide

 Skills & Gameplay

 - Stinger is your main ability.
-It comes with a hefty resource cost that you work to make up for with effects such Vigorous, Velocity, Ring of the Midnight Sun and eventually Ring of Starless Skies.
+It comes with a hefty resource cost that you work to make up for with effects such as regeneration, Starlight, Endurance and eventually Ring of Starless Skies.
 Most of the damage done comes from Noxious Resonance explosions of Poisons applied by Pestilent Swarms from Pestilence + Infestation.

-- Ravager adds extra damage as chip damage against targets you hit, allows you to dash towards enemies and brings extra resource generation with Measured Ravager.
+- Ravager allows you to dash towards enemies and brings extra resource generation with Measured Ravager while stacking up Potent on bosses.

-- Armored Hide is your defensive tool and an important source of Resolve.
+- Armored Hide is your main defensive tool and an important source of Resolve.
 Keep an eye on your stacks and activate it as needed for a powerful defensive buff together with Perseverance.
-Rock Splitter can be used to gain Vigor, Resolve and block chance if needed in the early game until you get to the point of infinite resources.
+Rock Splitter can be used to gain Vigor, Resolve and block chance if needed in the early game until you get to the point of infinite resources and permanent uptime.

 - Vortex groups up enemies which is helpful to overlap swarm spirals and Noxious Resonance explosions.

 - The Hunter is your Ultimate Ability.
-It does a good amount damage on its own but is mainly used for a large range of offensive buffs: Supremacy, Resolution, Intricacy and Harmonious Hunter.
+It is mainly used for a large range of offensive buffs: +2 max.
+Ferocity, Supremacy, Resolution, Intricacy and Harmonious Hunter.

 Skill Rotation